 Why technology needs to address the human issues relating to non-compliance.

-Unfortunately, while hearing aid companies have developed innovative new products with more sophisticated technologies and greater miniaturisation to better cater to hearing loss suffers, hearing protection companies have been relatively slow with innovative new product releases that address the key human drivers relating to noise exposure in the work place.
-This is a trend that needs to be reversed in order to achieve better outcomes for the noise exposed in the workplace.
+Unfortunately, while hearing aid companies have developed innovative new products with more sophisticated technologies and greater miniaturization to better cater to hearing loss suffers, hearing protection companies have been relatively slow with innovative new product releases that address the key human drivers relating to noise exposure in the workplace.
+This is a trend that needs to be reversed in order to achieve better outcomes for noise exposure in the workplace.

-b) The protectors interfere with job performance and productivity by making certain sound from machinery undetectable
+b) The protectors interfere with job performance and productivity by making a certain sound from machinery undetectable

 c) The protectors interfere with workers situational safety